Invasive zebra mussels found in Lake Brownwood, Abilene lakes being monitored - NewsBreak

 Invasive zebra mussels found in Lake Brownwood, Abilene lakes being monitored

-BROWNWOOD, Texas ( KTAB/KRBC ) – Lakes Fort Phantom and Proctor in Coleman County are now being monitored after invasive zebra mussels have been found in Lakes Brownwood and O.H.
+BROWNWOOD, Texas ( KTAB/KRBC ) – Lakes Fort Phantom and Proctor are now being monitored after invasive zebra mussels have been found in Lakes Brownwood and O.H.
 Ivie.

 Imagine a creature as big as, or smaller than, the bottlecap on a water bottle.
 Now imagine that tiny creature completely destroying an underwater ecosystem.
 That is what zebra mussels do, and unfortunately for 28 lakes across the State of Texas, they have been hit hard with large zebra mussel populations.